This guide covers...

 You’ll find guidance on Lapses and Exercises below - if there was an Adjustment or Replacement please see our separate guide here.

-For the purposes of the annual return, you are reporting things that happened in the last tax year e.g. as of 2022, during the 2021/22 tax year, or from 6th April 2021 - 5th April 2022.
-So if it happened this tax year, you will wait until the next annual return to report it.
+For the purposes of the annual return, you are reporting activity that happened in the last tax year e.g. as of 2024, during the 2023/24 tax year, or from 6th April 2023 - 5th April 2024.
+So if it happened in the 2024/25 tax year, you will wait until the next annual return due in July 2025 to report it.

 What do I need to do if there was no activity?